-Thinking about taking a European vacation this summer?
+Thinking about taking an international vacation this summer?
 If so, you won’t be doing your wallet any favors by heading overseas during the peak travel season.
-That’s right, summer is the most expensive time to go to Europe because so many tourists head there at that time.
+That’s right, summer is the most expensive time to travel (especially to Europe) because so many tourists head there at that time.

-The cheapest time to visit Europe is November through March, says SmarterTravel.com executive editor Anne Banas.
-Even Europen vacations in early fall and late spring are more affordable than in the summer.
+The cheapest time to travel long-haul is November through March, says SmarterTravel.com executive editor Anne Banas.
+Even European vacations in early fall and late spring are more affordable than in the summer.
 But don’t despair.
 If a summer vacation to Europe is what works best for your schedule, there are ways to avoid paying an exorbitant amount to get across the Atlantic.

 Book your flight as early as possible.
 Ideally, you should book a flight to Europe 11 months before your trip to get the lowest fare, says Jeff Klee, CEO of CheapAir.com, which monitored fares for more than 4 million flights in 2013 to determine the best time to book flights.
 But that doesn’t mean you’ll pay top dollar for a summer flight to Europe if you book now.
 Just make sure you purchase tickets at least six weeks before your departure because fares will dramatically increase after that point, Klee says.

 If there are still more than six weeks before you plan to travel, Banas recommends signing up for fare alerts from Kayak.com or Airfarewatchdog.com to be notified when the price drops on the flight you want to take.
 Although prices typically rise as the departure date for a flight nears, airlines occasionally release some seats back at the lowest fare level, Klee says.
 Also, sign up to receive e-mails from the airlines about fare sales and follow them on Twitter, where some airlines announce limited-time sales, says George Hobica, founder of Airfare Watchdog.
 If you see a good price on a flight you want to take, don’t wait around — make sure you buy those tickets.